 Note that this restriction does not affect devicess' interfaces which are registered to reflect that their "home network" is one of the networks above.
 For example, if a device's registration specifies its Ethernet interface's home network is ppnnet, then when attached to ppnnet, the device's Ethernet interface uses OIT Static IP Service.

-On that network, OIT operates a different service to provide dynamically-assigned IP addresses.
-This document does not describe that service.
-Documention describing that service is not presently available.
+On those networks, OIT operates different services; this document does not describe those services.
+Documention describing those services is not presently available.

 Often these networks are private-wire networks, possibly receiving DHCP service from the administrator of that network.

 Also included among these networks are the OIT networks bargainnet, basnet, kachingnet, knockknocknet, lightnet, linknet*, lochnessnet, opensesamenet pingpongnet, plinknet*, russnet, sbc-heartbeatnet-1, smilenet, stellanet, viewnet, voip-servernet, voipnet*, voltnet, wattnet, or extern-linknet*.

 Mobile IP Service is not (reliably) available on such networks because OIT's DHCP servers cannot see when the device's interface returns to its "home network."
 As a result, the device's interface may eventually be identified as a Mobile IP Camper.

 Such a device's interface is typically attached to a private-wire network, and the administrator of the private-wire network has determined that the device does not need to communicate outside the private-wire network.
 The private-network administrator has arranged (typically through a hardware filter, or sometimes software configuration) to prevent traffic from the device's interface from leaving the private-wire network and reaching OIT Ethernet Service.
 The private-network administrator has arranged with hostmaster for the device's interface to be assigned an IP address within a range defined as blocked from reaching the rest of the campus network.